yashburshe/CS4530-Fall-2025/Assignments/ip1/ip1.md

 The server is responsible for taking HTTP requests from the client and executing them on the database.
 The server code resides in the `server/` directory.
 The server is responsible for all the data that is sent back and forth to the database.

 The main server script is in `server/server.ts`.
-Running `npm run start` will start an HTTP server, which will take HTTP requests on [**https://localhost:8000**](https://localhost:8000/), and execute them on the running database instance.
+Running `npm run dev` will start an HTTP server, which will take HTTP requests on [**https://localhost:8000**](https://localhost:8000/), and execute them on the running database instance.

 You can send requests to the server using a tool like Postman, or by writing scripts that use axios to send requests to `localhost:8000`, as you did in the Async activity.